danielNaczo/Python3Parser/README.md

 Python3 source code.

-## Import Python3Parser into your Project
+## Import Python3Parser into your Project --- OUTDATED (is currently migrated from JCenter to Maven Central)
 To include the *Python3Parser* into your project just add the following *dependency* into your Maven-Project:

 ```